JesJehle/earthEngineGrabR/developer-logs.md

   * requested data is defiend by list of ee_data_* functions.
   * targetArea is defiend by a path to a local geo-file

+# rest

+The interface enables the use of Earth Engine (EE) as a backend-service to request datasets from the EE Data Catalog, while providing extensive control over temporal and spatial resolution.
+The package not only allows to extract specific aspects of the data, like in a regular databank but enables to generate new data by an aggregation process, controlled by the user.